What to Expect Before Donating Blood

 - Bring your ID (and donor card, if you have one).

-- Toss a water bottle or snack in your bag for after you’re done.
+- Toss a water bottle or snack in your bag for after you are done.

 Why?
-Loose sleeves give staff quick access to your arm, and you’ll want something to eat or drink after you’re finished.
+Loose sleeves give staff quick access to your arm, and you will want something to eat or drink after you’re finished.

 6. Mental and Emotional Preparation